Philcaster/Daisy-Tap-Delay/README.md

 # TapDelayProject

-(Post in progress....)

-This is a tap tempo effect for the pedalpcb Terrarium.
-It includes 1/4 - dotted 1/8 modes, HP and LP filters, modulation, and reverb (using the ReverbSc class from DaisySP library).
+This is a tap tempo effect for the pedalpcb Terrarium which I wrote, with inspiration from other projects such as the GuitarML Seed.
+It features 1/4 - dotted 1/8 modes, HP and LP filters, modulation, and reverb.

 The Tap Tempo is quite simple, and it just recognizes the last 2 clicks (within 1 second).
-For the blinking LED and Tap Tempo, I use a counter that runs each audio-callback loop, so in my case it's 0.001.
+For the blinking LED and Tap Tempo, I use a counter that runs each audio-callback loop, so in my case it's 0.001 accurate.
 If you change the block size, be sure to update this "increment" variable.

 I worked out a couple of details which I think make the tap tempo operate more smoothly:<br>
 -The Time knob has a smoothing filter so it doesn't sound glitchy when you change the time (this is standard on most DSP delay code).<br>